Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Redshifting Implementation for Augmentation

 Consider a multi-band SN light curve at redshift $z_{\mathrm{ori}}$, from which we want to create a synthetic multi-band light curve at redshift $z_{\mathrm{aug}}$.
 For each epoch, the spectrum of the new synthetic SN is

 where $\lambda$ is the observed wavelength, $d_{\mathrm{L}}$ is the luminosity distance, and $f_{\lambda}$ is the spectrum of the original event.
 Note that the spectrum of the synthetic SN depends on the original spectrum evaluated at redshifted wavelengths.
 The two-dimensional GP fit described in Section \ref{subsec:Model-light-curves} then models the convolution of the original spectrum with the {\it ugrizy} passbands to predict the measured flux.
-Thus, for each epoch of the synthetic SN, we estimated the flux in each passband $\mathrm{b}$ (where $\mathrm{b}=u,g,r,i,z,y$) seen at redshift $z_{\mathrm{ori}}$ as
+Thus, for each epoch of the synthetic SN, we estimated the flux in the original event at each redshifted passband $\mathrm{b}$ (where $\mathrm{b}=u,g,r,i,z,y$) as

 where $\mathcal{GP}$ represents the mean of the GP fit used to model the flux observations of the original SNe, and $\lambda_{\mathrm{b}}$ is the central wavelength of passband $\mathrm{b}$.
 We calculated these central wavelengths using the LSST throughputs\footnote{\href{https://github.com/lsst/throughputs}{https://github.com/lsst/throughputs}}.
 Similarly, we estimated the flux uncertainty in each passband as the uncertainty of the GP fit.